Capture more of your screen with Android 12 scrollable screenshots

-The Android 12 beta 3 arrived with some long-requested features and quality-of-life improvements, with scrolling screenshots at the top of the list.
-You could crop and edit screenshots in the past, but you were restricted to whatever your phone screen could fit.
+Android 12 added some impressive new features to Pixel phones that other Android skins have had for years, including scrolling screenshots.
+Before Android 12, you could edit screenshots but were restricted to whatever your phone screen could fit.
 Now, you can choose to "Capture more" and grab more than double the screen space that you could in the past.
-Here's how to take scrollable screenshots in the Android 12 beta.
+Here's how to take scrollable screenshots with Android 12.

 How to take scrollable screenshots in Android 12